sridhar-gd/Fake-News--Bi-LSTM/README.md

 **`PREPROCESSING`**

+1. Removing punctuations, stop words, and converting the upper case letters to lower case letters.
-1. Stemming was implemented using NLTK to reduce the words to their root forms.
+2. Stemming was implemented using NLTK to reduce the words to their root forms.
-2. One-hot representations were used to convert the textual data into numerical form for model training.
+3. One-hot representations were used to convert the textual data into numerical form for model training.
+4. Padding to ensure that all the indexes were of equal length.

 **`MODEL ARCHITECTURE`**